 Second, the salesperson inadvertently deemphasizes the details that truly matter to her prospect.
 If she spends five minutes on two points, she can highlight why those items are so important.
 Yet if she spends that same five minutes on four points, she can’t explore them to the same degree.
 Rather than learning about two things that really interest him, the buyer gets a rushed discussion of two things that interest him and two things he doesn’t care about.

 The takeaway?
-To successfully sell benefits, salespeople must leave out the information that doesn’t pertain to their prospect.
+To successfully sell benefits, salespeople must leave out the information that doesn’t pertain to their prospects.
 Before they provide a new detail, they should ask themselves, “Will this aspect of the product help the buyer achieve their goals or alleviate their pain?”
 If the answer is no, they should skip it.

 Editor's note: This post was originally published in October 2016 and has been updated for comprehensiveness.